paelzer/Micropython-ESP8266-D1mini-DHT11-to-ST7735-TFT/README.md

-# PC case temperature on a 4-digit 7-segment display
+# uPy ESP8266 D1mini Text to TFT ST7735
-**This project allows you to show your PC case temperature on a 4 digit 7 segment display connected to an Arduino NANO**
+**This project allows you to show room temperature and humidity on a ST7735 display (160x128px) connected to an ESP8266 D1 mini**

-**Not that it's really neccessary to have this... but I think it looks cool anyway :-)**

 </br>
 <img src="https://i.imgur.com/EwXUg77.png">